-SIGNS: OUTDOOR WALLS & BILLBOARDS
+SIGNS: OUTDOOR, PAINTED ON WALLS & BILLBOARDS

 A popular means of advertising even before Prohibition was placing outdoor signs on walls, fences or boards.
 Examples of some of various outdoor signs for the Bavarian Brewring Co.'s beers are presented below.

 Bars were typically located on corners and they often had outdoor signs that would indicate the name of the establishment and/or the name of the beer that was served at the establishment.